preoctopus/launchpad-clj/README.md

 # launchpad-clj

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to control a Launchpad Mini.

+Uses the rynr/launchpad library.

 ## Usage

-FIXME
+TODO

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Andrew Tarzwell

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.